joelguittet/mender-esp32-example/README.md

 This project is used with an [ESP32-WROOM-32D](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32d_esp32-wroom-32u_datasheet_en.pdf) module with 4MB flash.
 It should be compatible with other ESP32 modules with no modification.

-The project is built using ESP-IDF v4.4 framework.
+The project is built using ESP-IDF framework.
 There is no other dependencies.
-Important note: ESP-IDF v5.x is not compatible.
+Important note: the project has been tested with ESP-IDF v4.4.x and v5.0.x successfully.
+There is no support for older releases.

 This project is developed under [VSCode](https://code.visualstudio.com) and using [ESP-IDF Extension](https://github.com/espressif/vscode-esp-idf-extension).
 If you need support to use the development environnement, you can refer to the "ESP-IDF Extension help" section below.